FrancescoRedaelli/ADM-HW4-Group31/README.md

-# Algorithmic Methods of Data Mining, Fall 2022 - Homework 4 - Group31
+# Algorithmic Methods of Data Mining; Fall 2022 - Homework 4 - Group31

 ## Project: *Getting to know your customers*